AnnaVargova/AutomationShield_wiki/HeatShield.md

 ![ScopeShot](https://user-images.githubusercontent.com/18485913/55687610-3e1f6e80-596f-11e9-8fbf-2fc43436dc15.png)

-Note that the provided MATLAB and Simulink APIs enable to exploit full high-level mathematic might of MATLAB in order to create and test more complex control algorithms.
+Note that the provided MATLAB and Simulink APIs enable to exploit full high-level mathematic power of MATLAB in order to create and test more complex control algorithms.

 # <a name="hardware"/>Detailed hardware description